Hot Tub Demand Surges During Pandemic Causing Delivery Delays

 So now that we have set the table to this point, there should be no surprise as to what is coming next.
 In 2019, the housing markets in Canada, the United States, and worldwide were hot, hot, hot.
 So by nature, the demand for hot tubs was hot, hot, hot.
 There was no hot tub manufacturing capacity left.
 Manufacturers were about maxed out.
 The hot tub business was enjoying boom times as they had never seen before.
 Now imagine what happens when you put the brakes on travel because of the Covid-19 pandemic!
 Years of “staycation” marketing resonate through consumers’ minds.
 The hot tub business no longer has to compete with travel for consumer dollars.
 The travel industry is flat on its back, and consumer demand for hot tubs is through the roof!

 Now we have a hot tub manufacturing under capacity problem.
+Even inflatable hot tub capacity is a problem!
 The worldwide output of hot tubs can not keep up with consumer demand, which can not be corrected on the stop of a dime.
 Hot Tub manufactures are like car manufacturers with a main assembly hall, and various parts and pieces that are sourced from OEM suppliers.
 If a critical OEM supplier cannot deliver enough hot tub parts, the hot tubs can not be completed in the assembly hall, creating an order backlog and delay.
 Imagine a jet manufacturers with 200 injection mould machines running at full capacity before the pandemic.

 Now demand increases by 100%, but the machines are producing at maximum capacity.
 The OEM manufacture has important decisions to make.
 Buy 200 more multimillion-dollar machines to satisfy the current demand, buy a limited number of machines to help meet demand or status quo.
 They are exercising caution!
 No matter what the decision, it is challenging because nobody can see what the future holds.
 It's a catch 22.
 Invest in equipment that potentially sits idle in the future or leave sales on the table.